COVID-19 and your visit to Fort Rodd Hill and Fisgard Lighthouse NHS

 Fort Rodd Hill and Fisgard Lighthouse National Historic Sites re-opens on June 1, 2020, with limited access to visitor facilities and services.
 Visits are self-guided only.

-Camping, interpretive programming, and events at Fort Rodd Hill and Fisgard Lighthouse National Historic Sites are suspended until further notice.
+Events at Fort Rodd Hill and Fisgard Lighthouse National Historic Sites are suspended until further notice.

 We look forward to gradually and safely welcoming you back to Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.
 Please check back regularly to find out what is open, what is closed, and how to be safe when you visit.